Inspire

 1. Know your budget

-Unfortunately your budget is something that can’t be ignored, so it’s important to establish early on what you can and can’t afford.
+Proper budgeting is important since it helps you establish early on what you can and can't afford.
 Invariably, when building a new home you will need to obtain a construction loan which will allow progress payments to be made to your builder.
 It’s a little different to how a regular home loan works, so it’s worth chatting to your financial adviser to see how much you can borrow.
 On top of this figure, don’t forget to factor in stamp duty costs for any intended land purchase.
 Analysing your financial situation and establishing your borrowing capacity will allow you to confidently identify whether prospective homes are within reach.

 2. Focus on layout

-While it’s easy to get caught up in the kitchen benchtops and bathroom tiles, focus on the elements that can’t be so easily changed in particular, the home’s layout.
+While it’s easy to get caught with your kitchen bench and bathroom tiles, focus on the elements that can’t be so easily changed in particular, the home’s layout.
 Ask yourself, is the current layout a good fit for my family and lifestyle?
 Are there enough bedrooms and bathrooms, and are their locations convenient?
 If you love to entertain, do the living spaces flow freely with each other?
 Think about your needs both now and into the future.
 It’s also important to ask what comes with the standard home, as not everything on display will necessarily be included.

 3. Talk to the professionals